-DONUT 1: The most difficult aspect of experiencing greatness is saying “goodbye’’ to it.
+The most difficult aspect of experiencing greatness is saying "goodbye'' to it.

-The Dallas Cowboys – truly great in the early-and-mid ’90 -- struggled mightily to do that in the years following their Super Bowl climb.
-Therefore owner Jerry Jones poured money at the problem of the franchise’s eventual decline with new contracts for three of the stalwarts on those title teams.
+– truly great in the early-and-mid '90 -- struggled mightily to do that in the years following their Super Bowl climb.
+Therefore owner Jerry Jones poured money at the problem of the franchise's eventual decline with new contracts for three of the stalwarts on those title teams.

 In 1995, defensive end Charles Haley was given a $12 million contract that was to pay him through 1999.